IBM/cp4mcm-samples/bcdr/backup/README.md

 b.
 Update the following parameters in values.yaml, values.yaml is located in ./helm:

 - repository: Name of the image for e.g. `xy.abc.io/cp4mcm/cp4mcm-bcdr`.
 Here `xy.abc.io` is the image registry server URL, `cp4mcm` is the name of the repository and `cp4mcm-bcdr` is the name of the Docker image.
 - pullPolicy: Policy to determine when to pull the image from the image registry server.
-For e.g., To force pull the image use the `Always` policy.
+For example, To force pull the image use the `Always` policy.
 - tag: Tag of the Docker image for e.g. `latest`.
 - pullSecret: Name of the image pull secret.
 Refer to the value from step 5.
 - schedule: Cron expression for automated backup.
-For e.g. To take backup once a day use the `0 0 * * *` Cron expression.
+For example, To take backup once a day use the `0 0 * * *` Cron expression.
 - storageClassName: Default storage class on the OpenShift cluster.
-For e.g. `gp2`.
+For example `gp2`.
 Use the `oc get sc` command to get the list of available Storage Classes on the OpenShift cluster.

 c.
 Update the backup-config.yaml, which is located in `./helm/templates` If you want to take the backup of additional PVs.
-For e.g. To take backup of MySQL add a new JSON entry in the `details` array of element `pod-annotation-details.json` as follows:
+For example, To take backup of MySQL add a new JSON entry in the `details` array of element `pod-annotation-details.json` as follows:

 ```
 {